tthtlc/quest4science/_posts/2025-10-11-why-gallium-melts-in-your-hand.md

 <!-- Image Description: A close-up photo showing a shiny, silvery piece of gallium metal melting into a small reflective puddle in the palm of a teenager’s hand, with warm skin tones contrasting the bright metal. -->

-# Why Does Gallium Melt in Your Hand?

 ## The cool metal that melts like ice

 *By Peter Teoh, Science Writer*